Updated: March 2018

 - 7 submarines are based out of Bangor, Washington and 5 submarines are based out of Kings Bay, Georgia.

-- The submarines have 24 missile tubes for Trident II D5 SLBMs.
-Under New START, the Navy has begun to deactivate 4 tubes on each submarine; a process scheduled for completion in early 2017.
+- The submarines originally had 24 missile tubes for Trident II D5 SLBMs, but under New START, the Navy deactivated 4 tubes on each submarine, finishing this process in 2017.

 - The Ohio-class submarines have a life-span of 42 years.